chargehound/chargehound-slate/source/includes/_disputes.md

 dispute, err := ch.Disputes.Submit(&params)
 ```

-In order to work with Stripe Managed or Connected account integrations that [charge directly](https://stripe.com/docs/connect/direct-charges), you will need to attach the Stripe account id to the dispute using the `user_id` parameter.
-When you receive a webhook to your Connect webhook endpoint, get the `user_id` from the event.
-The `user_id` is the Stripe account id that you will need to set.
+In order to work with Stripe Managed or Connected account integrations that [charge directly](https://stripe.com/docs/connect/direct-charges), you will need to attach the Stripe account id to the dispute using the `account_id` parameter.
+When you receive a webhook to your Connect webhook endpoint, get the `account` from the event.
+The `account_id` is the Stripe account id that you will need to set.